dustedmtl/lastu/docs/USERGUIDE.md

    - Otherwise you can keep using the old configuration file.

 For databases, go to https://osf.io/7hrbv/files/osfstorage.
 A database archive contains the database as well as tables exported from the database in CSV format.
+ - Download the package (in `.zip` format), and extract it to a suitable location.

 ### Init file and database file